 1. Utilize Water Tanks

 Using water storage tanks is one of the best ways to conserve water.
 Its purpose is to collect and store water to be used for different purposes.
+Also you can consider Soakaway Crates that are used for either attenuation or infiltration of stormwater in residential, commercial, industrial and agricultural applications.

 If you plan to use a water tank for your household, consider all-around water tanks like simple clean water tanks.
 This type of water tank collects rainwater that you can use for laundry, cooking, and watering plants.
 That way, you don’t have to consume your main water supply to do these activities since you’ll use the rainwater collected by the tank.